-Dutch architect Erick van Egeraat just unveiled an amazing new power plant in Roskilde that will generate energy from waste!
-The newly opened Energy Tower will produce both electricity and heat through the process of incineration, and it features a perforated double-layer façade that will glow throughout the night.
+Dutch architect Erick van Egeraat designed this amazing power plant in Roskilde that generates energy from waste.
+The Energy Tower produces both electricity and heat through the process of incineration, and features a perforated double-layer façade that glows through the night.

-Roskilde’s new power plant will incinerate rubbish from nine local municipalities as well as selected international locations to generate electricity and heat for the historic city.
-The building’s unique façade is made up from two different layers – a climatic barrier and an outer skin made from punched aluminum.
+The Roskilde power plant incinerates rubbish from nine local municipalities as well as selected international locations to generate electricity and heat for the historic city.
+The building’s unique façade is made up of two different layers – a climatic barrier and an outer skin made from punched aluminum.

 Photos by Tim van de Velde